2015 U.S. Classic

-The 2015 U.S. Classic, officially the 2015 Secret U.S. Classic, is the 32nd edition of the U.S. Classic and was held on July 25, 2015 at Sears Centre Arena in Chicago, Illinois.
+The 2015 U.S. Classic, officially the 2015 Secret U.S. Classic, is the 32nd edition of the U.S. Classic and was held on July 25, 2015 at Sears Centre Arena in Chicago.

 The event served as a qualification event to the 2015 U.S. National Gymnastics Championships, later in August 2015.
 It was the second event during the 2015 USA Gymnastics elite season.

 Medalists

 Event information

 The 32nd edition of the U.S. Classic, in 2015, was held at the Sears Centre Arena, just outside Chicago, in Hoffman Estates, Illinois.
 This is the third time it was held at the arena but the event has been held in Chicago since 2010, when it was hosted at the UIC Pavilion.

 The Junior session started at 13:00pm CT and the Senior session started at 18:30pm CT.

 Sponsorship

 The 2015 U.S. Classic was the third edition of the event under the title sponsorship of American deodorant brand, Secret.